holepunchto/pear-docs/helpers/localdrive.md

 Creates an entry in drive at `key` path that points to the entry at `linkname`.

-> ℹ️ If a blob entry currently exists at `key` path then it will be overwritten and `drive.get(key)` will return null, while `drive.entry(key)` will return the entry with symlink information.
+> If a blob entry currently exists at `key` path then it will be overwritten and `drive.get(key)` will return null, while `drive.entry(key)` will return the entry with symlink information.

 #### **`const comparison = drive.compare(entryA, entryB)`**